small-tech/https/README.md

 # @small-tech/https

-Drop in replacement for Node https module that automatically handles certificate provisioning both at localhost (via Nodecert/mkcert) and at hostname (via Let’s Encrypt).
+Drop in replacement for Node https module that automatically handles certificate provisioning and renewal both at localhost (via Nodecert/mkcert) and at hostname (via Let’s Encrypt).

 Simply replace Node’s `https` module with `@small-tech/https` and get: